-The accounts for the year ending 31 March 2014 are set out on pages 5 to 57 of this document and consist of a number of statements, much of the information in the document is of a technical nature and has been completed to be compliant with the 2013/14 Local Authority Accounting Code of Practice (The Code) and Service Reporting Code of Practice (SeRCOP).
+The accounts for the year ending 31 March 2015 are set out on pages 5 to 55 of this document and consist of a number of statements, much of the information in the document is of a technical nature and has been completed to be compliant with the 2014/15 CIPFA Local Authority Accounting Code of Practice (The Code) and Service Reporting Code of Practice (SeRCOP).
 The statement of accounting policies explains the policies adopted by the Council to complete these accounts.

 The Movement in Reserves Statement is the first core statement.
 It shows the movement in the reserves held by the Council analysed into 'usable reserves' (i.e. those that can be used to fund expenditure) and other 'unusable' reserves.
-Total reserves at 31 March 2014 were £117.6 million compared with £104.6 million at 31 March 2013.
-The Movement in Reserves Statement reconciles the £13.0 million surplus on the Comprehensive Income and Expenditure Statement to the movement in the General Fund balance and its accompanying note (note 6) provides a breakdown of the adjustments between the accounting basis and funding basis under regulations.
+Total reserves at 31 March 2015 were £115.8 million compared with £116.0 million at 31 March 2014.
+The Movement in Reserves Statement reconciles the £0.2 million deficit on the Comprehensive Income and Expenditure Statement to the movement in the General Fund balance and its accompanying note (note 6) provides a breakdown of the adjustments between the accounting basis and funding basis under regulations.
 These include reversals of depreciation and the adjustments made to comply with International Accounting Standard 19 (employee benefits), entries relating to the financing of capital expenditure from revenue and vice versa, gains on the revaluations of non current assets and actuarial gains and losses on the pension fund.

 The Comprehensive Income and Expenditure Statement is the primary statement illustrating performance.
 It summarises the income receivable and expenditure incurred in operating the Council for the year.
-The statement shows a surplus for 2013/14 of £13.0 million which represents the amount by which income is more than expenditure.
+The statement shows a deficit for 2014/15 of £0.2 million which represents the amount by which expenditure is more than income.
 The statement is prepared in accordance with the CIPFA Service Reporting Code of Practice for Local Authorities (SeRCOP), which ensures that all authorities' accounts are prepared on a consistent basis.
 Income and expenditure is analysed in note 27 based on the reporting structures that the Council uses for decision making.

 The Balance Sheet summarises the Council's assets, liabilities and reserves.
-At 31 March 2014, the Council's net worth was £118 million compared to £105 million at 31 March 2013.
+At 31 March 2015. the Council's net worth was £116 million and at 31 March 2014.
 Other notes provide analysis of various categories of income and expenditure and the additional information that the Council is required to disclose, such as details of capital expenditure and sources of finance, officers' remuneration and information on pensions.

-There are no significant provisions or contingencies included in the Statement of Accounts as at 31 March and there were no material write offs during the year.
+There are no significant provisions or contingencies included in the Statement of Accounts as at 31 March and there were no material write offs during the vear.